cloudbees/terraform-aws-cloudbees-ci-eks-addon/README.md

 ### Tools

 The blueprint `deploy` and `destroy` phases use the same requirements provided in the [AWS EKS Blueprints for Terraform - Prerequisites](https://aws-ia.github.io/terraform-aws-eks-blueprints/getting-started/#prerequisites).
-Nevertheless, the blueprint `validate` phase may require additional tooling, such as `jq` and `velero`.
+However, the blueprint `validate` phase may require additional tooling, such as `jq` and `velero`.

 > [!NOTE]
 > There is a companion [Dockerfile](.docker) to run the blueprints in a containerized development environment, ensuring all dependencies are met.
 It can be built using the [Makefile](Makefile) target `make dRun`.

 ### AWS authentication

-Before getting started, you must export your required [AWS environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) to your CLI (for example, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, or `AWS_PROFILE`).
+Before getting started, you must export your required [AWS environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) to your CLI (for example, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_PROFILE`).

 ### Existing AWS hosted zone